 Splitting and crumbling can leave your nails vulnerable to bacteria and fungi.
-This can lead to paronchia, a nail infection, and nail fungus.
+This can lead to paronychia (a nail infection) and nail fungus.

-Symptoms of PsA in the nails usually respond well to general PsA treatments, particularly oral medications used to reduce inflammation and protect your bones against damage.
+PsA-related nail problems usually respond well to general PsA treatments, particularly oral medications used to reduce inflammation and protect your joints from damage.

 Common medications for PsA include:

 - Disease-modifying antirheumatic drugs (DMARDs).
-DMARDs, such as methotrexate (Trexall), leflunomide (Arava), apremilast (Otezla), and sulfasalazine (Azulfidine), work to prevent PsA from permanently damaging the joints.
+DMARDs — such as methotrexate (Trexall), leflunomide (Arava), apremilast (Otezla), and sulfasalazine (Azulfidine) — work to prevent PsA from permanently damaging your joints.

 - Biologic agents.
-Biologics are a new generation of arthritis drugs, formed through genetic engineering, that target inflammation in body.
+Biologics are a newer generation of arthritis drugs, formed through genetic engineering.
+They target inflammation in your body.

-There are also some treatments that work to target the nails directly, including:
+Some treatments work to target your nails directly, such as:

 - Cortisone injections.
-Cortisone injections usually target inflammation in a single joint, but they can also be given into the nail bed to reduce inflammation and combat psoriatic lesions.
+Cortisone injections usually target inflammation in a single joint, but they can also be injected into the nail bed to reduce inflammation and combat psoriatic lesions.